 2.9.1 Liver Tissue Preparation

 Liver tissues were extracted from anesthetized tilapia fish, subsequently rinsed with ice-cold physiological saline (0.86% NaCl) to eliminate blood, blotted to remove excess moisture, and homogenized in a 0.1 M phosphate buffer (pH 7.4) utilizing a chilled homogenizer at a ratio of 1:10 (w/v) (Yu et al., 2025).
-The tissue extract was centrifugation at 8000 rpm for 30 minutes at -4°C, after which the supernatant was together for use in antioxidant assays.
+The tissue extract was centrifuged at 8000 rpm for 30 minutes at -4°C, after which the supernatant was combined for use in antioxidant assays.

 2.9.2 Superoxide Dismutase (SOD) Activity

 SOD activity was measured by determining the inhibition of the photochemical reduction.
-The reaction mixture included sodium carbonate buffer, and tissue supernatant.
+The reaction mixture included sodium carbonate buffer and tissue supernatant.
 The reaction was initiated under fluorescent light for 10 minutes and subsequently terminated by turning off the light.
 Absorbance was recorded at 560 nm, with SOD activity quantified as U/mg protein (Marklund and Marklund, 1974).

 2.9.3 Catalase (CAT) Activity